11/01/2026

 Between 1938 and 1939, Picasso painted fourteen portraits of his daughter, including ‘Maya with Doll’ and ‘Maya in a Sailor Suit’.

-Maya was not fond of Dora Marr.
+Maya was not fond of Dora Maar.
 She and her mother met Dora by accident.
 “One day, we turned up at his studio and she was standing there next to Guernica.
 I started crying and said to my father, ‘I don’t want to see the dribbly lady.
 (Dora had a habit of licking her lips a lot).
 I never saw her again.”

 In 1941, Marie-Therese and Maya moved back to Paris, which was occupied by the Nazis.